-- 1. provide a medium for students to find suitably qualified mentors for the BSc in Applied Accounting Research and Analysis Project - 2. to provide an On-line Mentoring Course for potential mentors providing them with a knowledge and skills base and learning materials so that they can best support their students in the mentoring process
+- Provide a medium for students to find suitably qualified mentors for the BSc in Applied Accounting Research and Analysis Project - To provide an On-line Mentoring Course for potential mentors providing them with a knowledge and skills base and learning materials so that they can best support their students in the mentoring process.

 Registering as a mentor on this course will give mentors the option to be listed on the global database.
-The global database will be in both map and list form and will be available to mentees seeking mentors.
+The global database will be in both map (example below) and list form and will be available to mentees seeking mentors.

-The price of the Online Mentoring course is £85.
-ACCA students can sign up as a mentee through the website given below and will have free access to the website and will be able to use it to find themselves mentors.
+The price of the Online Mentoring course for mentors is currently £85 (GBP).
+ACCA students can sign up as a mentee (at no cost) through the website (given below) and will have free access to the website and will be able to use it to find mentors.